 Mojave Storage Program.
 Metropolitan entered into a groundwater banking and exchange transfer agreement with Mojave in October 2003.
 The agreement allows for Metropolitan to store water in an exchange account for later return.
 The agreement allows Metropolitan to annually withdraw Mojave State Water Project contractual amounts, after accounting for local needs.
 Under a 100 percent allocation, the State Water Contract provides Mojave 82,800 acre-feet of water.
 This agreement was amended in 2011 to allow for the cumulative storage of up to 390,000 acre-feet.
-Metropolitan's estimated storage account balance under this program as of January 1, 2022 is shown in the table entitled "Metropolitan's Water Storage Capacity and Water in Storage" under "-Storage Capacity and Water in Storage" below.
+Metropolitan's estimated storage account balance under this program as of January 1, 2022 is shown in the table entitled "Metropolitan's Water Storage Capacity and Water in Storage" below.